data-forge/data-forge-js/README.md

 An data-frame can be transformed using the [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query)-style [`select`](http://www.dotnetperls.com/select) function:

 	var transformedDataFrame = sourceDataFrame
-		.select(function (row, index) {
+		.select(function (row) {
 			return {
 				NewColumn: row.OldColumn * 2,	// <-- Transform existing column to create a new column.
 				AnotherNewColumn: rand(0, 100)	// <-- Create a new column (in this cause just use random data).
 			};
 		});

-This produces an entirely new immutable data-frame.
-However the new data-frame has the same index as the source data-frame, so both can be merged back together, if required:
+This produces an entirely new immutable dataframe.
+However the new dataframe has the same index as the source dataframe, so both can be merged back together, if required.

-	var mergedDataFrame = dataForge.merge(sourceDataFrame, transformedDataFrame);

 Note that `select` only transforms the value.
 The index for each row is preserved in the new DataFrame.
 To completely transform a DataFrame, both value and index, you must use `asPairs`: